 The Department currently offers undergraduate program (B Tech) in Mechanical Engineering.
 The present intake is 60.
 We provide state of the art facilities both in the classrooms as well as in the laboratories.
 The department has a team of well qualified, experienced and committed staff members.
 It provides an atmosphere conducive for acquiring knowledge and emphasizes on practical learning.
 The department motivates both cultural and physical activities.

-- Pioneering Mechanical Engineering through knowledge integration
+Excellence in Mechanical Engineering education and research through value-based knowledge integration

 PROGRAM EDUCATIONAL OBJECTIVES (PEOs)